 People who choose to declutter frugally desire to live a simpler life and also have a strong desire to save money.
 Trying to balance simplicity and frugality can be a challenge, but frugal decluttering works to do both.

-Frugal declutterers are more concerned about finances and trying to save or make money when possible.
+Frugal declutterers are concerned about finances and try to save or make money when possible.
 Some of the choices frugal declutterers make about what to keep and what to get rid of are different.

 How to Practice Frugal Decluttering

-To do frugal decluttering in your home, it may take a bit more time and effort.
+Frugal decluttering takes a bit more time and effort.
 Here are some things to think through and some tips to help.

 Questions to ask when decluttering